NHSDigital/connecting-party-manager/README.md

 ### `pytest` tests

-There are three types of `pytest` in this project:
+There are four types of `pytest` in this project:

 - Unit: these _do not have_ any `@pytest.mark` markers;
 - Integration: these have `@pytest.mark.integration` markers;
 - Smoke: these have `@pytest.mark.smoke` markers;
+- Matrix: these have `@pytest.mark.matrix` markers;

 In order to run these you can do one of::